 CEO & Founder of Chestnut Mortgage.
 NMLS #2687968. · Jul 31, 2025

-With mortgage rates hovering around 6.7% and home prices continuing their upward climb, prospective homebuyers face a critical timing decision: purchase now or wait for potentially lower rates in 2026?
-(Fannie Mae) The answer isn’t straightforward, as it depends on a complex interplay of rate movements, home price appreciation, and opportunity costs.
+With mortgage rates around 6.4% and home prices continuing their upward climb, prospective homebuyers face a critical timing decision: purchase now or wait for potentially lower rates in 2027?
+(Bankrate) The answer isn’t straightforward, as it depends on a complex interplay of rate movements, home price appreciation, and opportunity costs.

 To help navigate this decision, we’ve developed an interactive break-even calculator using Chestnut AI™ technology that compares the total cost of buying today versus waiting for lower rates.
 (Chestnut Mortgage) This analysis will walk you through a real-world scenario using a $450,000 home purchase, factoring in Chestnut’s typical 0.50-point rate discount that our AI-driven platform delivers.
 (Chestnut Mortgage)

-Current 30-year fixed mortgage rates are averaging 6.7%, a level that has kept many potential buyers on the sidelines.
-(City Creek Mortgage) However, traditional lenders often rely on outdated systems while modern platforms like Chestnut use proprietary technology to analyze options in real-time, delivering lower mortgage rates with less stress.
+The average 30-year fixed mortgage rate sits at 6.45% as of May 2026, with rates ranging from 6.25% to 6.50% across major rate aggregators.
+(Bankrate) Traditional lenders often rely on outdated systems while modern platforms like Chestnut use proprietary technology to analyze options in real-time, delivering lower mortgage rates with less stress.
 (Chestnut Mortgage)

-Fannie Mae’s latest forecast shows mortgage rates ending 2026 at 5.9%, down from their previous prediction of 6.1%.
-(Fannie Mae) This represents a meaningful 0.8 percentage point decline from current levels, which could translate to significant monthly payment savings for future buyers.
+Forecasters expect rates to drift into the mid-5% range by late 2026 or early 2027 if inflation continues to moderate.
+(Norada Real Estate) This represents a meaningful decline from current levels, which could translate to significant monthly payment savings for future buyers.

 Our AI-driven platform has powered over $85 billion in loans, demonstrating the scale and reliability of our rate optimization technology.
 (Chestnut Mortgage) Unlike traditional lenders who may take days or weeks to provide competitive quotes, Chestnut delivers instant quotes in under 2 minutes.
 (Chestnut Mortgage)